Assassin's Creed III: Liberation: Setting

 Like Assassin's Creed III, the game is set in 18th-century Colonial America; however, whereas the former primarily focused on the Thirteen Colonies under British rule, Liberation centers on the French colony of Louisiana, during its administration by Spain in the aftermath of the French and Indian War.
 The story of the game follows the life of an Afro-French Assassin named Aveline de Grandpré, the first female protagonist of the series.
 Born to a wealthy French father and an African slave mother, Aveline is part of New Orleans' social elite, but despite her noble upbringing, she has secretly dedicated herself to freeing oppressed slaves, as well as eradicating Templar presence in the city.
 Aveline's story spans twelve years of her life, from 1765 to 1777, and takes place alongside the events of Assassin's Creed III.
-Much of the game takes place within New Orleans and the bayou that surrounds it, although also includes locations connected to the Seven Years' War and the American Revolutionary War.
+Much of the game takes place within New Orleans and the bayou that surrounds it, although several other locations connected to the Seven Years' War and the American Revolutionary War are also included.

 Liberation incorporates several elements from American history into its plot, like the tragic mulattos, the anti-miscegenation laws in the United States, the back-to-Africa movement, and education during the Slave Period.
-Similarly to other games in the series, it also features a number of historical characters, including Jean-Jacques Blaise d'Abbadie, Antonio de Ulloa, François Mackandal, and Gilbert Antoine de Saint-Maxent.
+Similarly to other games in the series, it also features a number of characters based on historical figures, including Jean-Jacques Blaise d'Abbadie, Antonio de Ulloa, François Mackandal, and Gilbert Antoine de Saint-Maxent.

+The game setting has been described as one of the very few depictions of historical French Louisiana in video games.